Starting out on your Group's Marketing Plan

 You need to market your community group for all sorts of reasons, including:

-and improving relationships with existing contacts and reacquainting
+- Finding, new donors/members/volunteers/helpers/fundraisers/supporters; consolidating and improving relationships with existing contacts and reacquainting yourselves with former contacts.

 - Building your 'brand' - its legitimacy, identity and unique differences that make it worthy of public support.

 - Spreading knowledge about your group - what it does, who it works with, etc, through awareness raising campaigns.

 - Fostering goodwill in order to gain support from the public.

 - Leveraging more support or influence among the public, including government or peak bodies who might be able to further your causes, in forums you wouldn't normally be able to reach.

-Remember, marketing is everybody's job
+Remember, marketing is everybody's job –

 Whether your group is big or small it can be marketed effectively if everyone is involved and able to promote, sell and market it in the wider community.